LaunchCodeLiftoffProjects/Collab-Blog/README.md

 a few labels that we will use to give you an idea of what to expect with each Issue.
 For a deeper description of what these labels mean, you can look at their descriptions [here](https://github.com/LaunchCodeLiftoffProjects/Collab-Blog/labels).

-2. Read through all the issues to get a good idea of what you'd like to tackle based on your interest and skillset.
-For your first contribution, we recommend you trying out a 'good first issue' tag.
+2. Read through all the issues to get a good idea of what you'd like to tackle based on your interest and skill set.
+For your first contribution, we recommend you try out a 'good first issue' tag.
 Beyond that, have fun with it.
 This is a great way for you not only to expand your skills, but to build a fun project with other LaunchCoders.

 <h1 style="text-align: center;">How To Get Started</h1>

-First things first, join the slack channel #open-source-project-work in the LaunchCode slack channel.
+First things first, join the slack channel #open-source-project-work in the LaunchCode Community slack channel.
 There you'll be surrounded by other LaunchCoders working on this project.
-Once you do that, send a direct message to Nick Rafferty and John Woolbright letting them know that you're interested in working on the project.
+Once you do that, send a direct message to Rachel Rolon and John Woolbright letting them know that you're interested in working on the project.

 Next, for this project, you will need MySQL with MySQL Workbench, Java 13, Node, Terminal and Angular installed locally.